What makes a language easy to deep-learn? Deep neural networks and humans similarly benefit from compositional structure: Methods

-\paragraph{Input Languages} The input languages come from a previous communication study in which groups of interacting participants took turns producing and guessing labels for different dynamic scenes, creating new artificial languages over time \cite{raviv2019larger}.
-The final languages created by these groups then served as input languages for a follow-up study on language learnability with humans~\cite{raviv2021easy2learn}.
+\paragraph{Input Languages} The input languages with different degrees of compositional structure come from a previous communication study in which groups of interacting participants took turns producing and guessing labels for different dynamic scenes, creating new artificial languages over time \cite{raviv2019larger}.
+Ten of the final languages created by these groups then served as input languages for a follow-up study on language learnability with humans~\cite{raviv2021easy2learn}.
 For our experiments, we used the same ten input languages.
 These input languages are considered the ground truth.
 Each of the ten input languages contains a set of 23 label-scene mappings.
-Each scene is composed of one of four different shapes moving in different directions between 0 and 360 degrees.
-Crucially, the ten input languages have different degrees of structure, ranging from languages with no structure to languages with consistent, systematic grammar.
+Each scene comprises one of four different shapes moving in different directions between 0 and 360 degrees.
+The languages vary in their degree of compositional structure, with structure scores ranging from $0.09$ to $0.85$.

+\paragraph{Topographic Similarity to Quantify Compositional Structure} Crucially, the ten input languages have different degrees of structure, ranging from languages with no structure to languages with consistent, systematic grammar.
 Each language has a structure score represented by topographic similarity~\cite{DBLP:journals/alife/BrightonK06}, quantifying the degree to which similar labels describe similar meanings.
-The topographic similarity is measured as the correlation between all labels' pairwise length-normalized edit distances and their corresponding pairwise semantic differences.
+The topographic similarity is measured as the Pearson correlation between all labels' pairwise length-normalized edit distances and their corresponding pairwise semantic differences.
 The semantic difference between two scenes is calculated as the sum of the difference in shape and the difference in angles~\cite{raviv2021easy2learn}.
 The difference in shape is zero if the two scenes contain the same shape, and one otherwise.
 The difference in angles is calculated as the absolute difference divided by 180.
 The topographic similarity of a language is then calculated as the pairwise correlation between all semantic differences and all normalized edit distances.
+For a complete list of input languages and their structure scores, see Table 3 in the SI.